Dose-matched RCT meta-analysis: VR exposure non-inferior to in-vivo overall, but in-vivo significantly outperformed VR in the social-phobia subgroup

 - Hedges' g used for effect-size synthesis (controls for small-sample bias)

-- Subgroup analyzes by phobia disorder allow direct examination of how the social-phobia VRET vs in-vivo comparison plays out relative to specific-phobia and agoraphobia subsets
+- Subgroup analyses by phobia disorder allow direct examination of how the social-phobia VRET vs in-vivo comparison plays out relative to specific-phobia and agoraphobia subsets

 - Open review process at Frontiers - Lindner (Stockholm) and Quero (Jaume I) named as reviewers; methodology and conclusions had explicit external scrutiny pre-publication